Diary of Denis Patrick (alias Rupert Bert Patrick), 1941-1945 - Part 7

 course but came down to see

-me as soon as she could - It was
+me as soon as she could. - It was

-just alike a breath of spring to
+just like a breath of spring to

 see her pretty blue eyes and